Integrated Cellular Imaging

 Emory University

-The Integrated Cellular Imaging (ICI) core provides state-of-the-art light microscopy and image analysis platforms.
+The Emory Integrated Cellular Imaging (ICI) core provides state-of-the-art light microscopy and image analysis platforms.
 ICI offers confocal, spinning disk confocal and live cell imaging, multi-photon animal and tissue imaging, widefield with deconvolution, super resolution, light sheet and image analysis.
 To effectively implement these technologies, ICI provides consultations, expert training, and support for all our systems.
 We assist our users from bench to publication, starting with designing experiments tailored to the specific microscope, through training and data acquisition, to data analysis and interpretation.

 Confocal Imaging

 Leica SP8 (Winship): The Leica SP8 confocal laser scanning unit, attached to the latest Leica inverted DMi8 body, comprises an infinitely flexible prism based spectral detector system and multiple excitation laser lines (405, 488, 514, 561 and 633nm) for a vast variety of experimental and labeling options (coupled with LASX’s unmixing software for experiments with potentially 10 or more colors).
 Four channel detection, via two PMT’s and two extremely sensitive Leica HyD detectors (GaAsP based), together with resonant scanning provides high speed imaging.
 A transmitted light detector allows for simultaneous laser scanned DIC or phase imaging.
 A stage and objective warmer facilitates numerous live cell imaging approaches such as FRET, FRAP, and photoconversion.
 High speed automated tiling/stitching and multipoint location acquisitions are also possible in combination with the above.
+Software options include FRAP XT, FRET AB and SE (acceptor photobleaching and sensitized emission) as well as Navigator software for tiling.

 Live cell confocal imaging

 Nikon A1R HD25 (Whitehead): This live cell confocal laser scanning microscope is optimized for imaging cellular dynamics at high speed and a large view of view (25mm).
 A hybrid dual scanning confocal system with both galvanometric and resonant scanners, together with a piezo z controller, can acquire 1024x1024 images at 15 fps, 512x512 images at 30 fps, or with a reduced size up to 720 fps.
 A stage top environmental chamber at 37° C and 5% CO2 required for live cell imaging, coupled with a Perfect Focus system, provides extremely stable long-term imaging without drift.
-Flexible laser scanning control for photokinetics experiments can be conducted in multiple user-defined regions of interest.
-Six laser lines (405, 440, 488, 514, 561, & 640nm) and four channel PMT (2x GaAsP, 2x Multi-Alkali) detectors, in addition to a transmitted light channel for laser scanned DIC provide flexible live cell experimental options.
+Flexible laser scanning control for photokinetic experiments can be conducted in multiple user-defined regions of interest.
+Six laser lines (405, 440, 488, 514, 561, & 640nm) and four channel PMT (2x GaAsP, 2x multi-alkali) detectors, in addition to a transmitted light channel for laser scanned DIC provide flexible live cell experimental options.
 A DUVB-2 GaAsP spectral detector unit provides arbitrary 10 – 320 nm wide spectral windows between 400 and 720 nm for complete spectral flexibility.
 NIS Elements packaged with analysis options coupled to JOBS tailorable data-based control system.

 Nikon Ti2 – Crest X-Light Spinning Disc Confocal (Winship): A Nikon controlled Ti2 with a Crest Optics X-Light large FOV ultrafast spinning disk confocal provides a 18mm FOV utilizing a sensitive high speed sCMOS camera (~100fps or more for cropped ROI).
 A stage top environmental chamber at 37° C and 5% CO2 required for live cell imaging, coupled with a Perfect Focus system, provides extremely stable long-term imaging without drift.
 A fast z-piezo and motorized xy stage provides high speed automated multi-location and tiling/stitching acquisitions.
 Seven laser lines (408, 445, 473, 518, 545, 635, & 750nm), DIC, and phase acquisitions are available.
 NIS Elements packaged with analysis options coupled to JOBS tailorable data-based control system.

-Super-resolution imaging
+Super-resolution and Light Sheet imaging

-Nikon N-SIM (Whitehead): The Nikon Structured Illumination Microscope (SIM) doubles the resolution of widefield microscopy in all three dimensions (down to 120 nm x-y and 300 nm z resolution), and can image samples prepared with conventional techniques (same as confocal or widefield).
+Nikon N-SIM (Whitehead): The Nikon Structured Illumination Microscope (SIM) doubles the resolution of widefield microscopy in all three dimensions (down to 120 nm x-y and 300 nm z resolution) and can image samples prepared with conventional techniques (same as confocal or widefield).
 A sensitive iXon EMCCD camera and three laser line system (488, 514, and 561nm) provides high speed multi-color acquisitions.
 A SIM-TIRF mode is also available.
 The system also includes a 37°C 5% CO2 and humidity-controlled stage insert, together with heated objectives for the option of live cell super resolution acquisitions.

-Lattice Light Sheet (Winship): The Intelligent Imaging Innovations (3i) lattice light sheet is a transformative new technology for live cell imaging with unprecedented spatiotemporal resolution.
+3i Lattice Light Sheet (Clinic B): The Intelligent Imaging Innovations (3i) lattice light sheet is a transformative new technology for live cell imaging with unprecedented spatiotemporal resolution.
 It combines custom water dipping objectives and structured illumination to provide a resolution 3-4x better than traditional confocal microscopy in SIM mode, or fast volumetric imaging with ~100 times less phototoxicity/photobleaching than confocal in differed mode.
 The system has four-laser options (405, 488, 561, and 642nm) operating in sequential mode, but without spectral separation for speed optimization.
 Samples are loaded onto 5mm coverslips and immersed in an 8ml bath below the inclined objective lenses.

 Multiphoton

 Leica SP8 (Whitehead): The Leica SP8 is an upright confocal and multiphoton microscope with a Coherent Chameleon Vision II laser tunable from 680 to 1080nm.
 Two highly sensitive non-descanned GaAsP based HyD detectors provide imaging of multiphoton processes.
 The confocal unit houses an infinitely flexible prism based spectral detector system and multiple excitation laser lines (458, 476, 488, 496, 514, 561, 594nm) for a vast variety of experimental and labeling options (coupled with LASX unmixing software for experiments with potentially 10 or more colors).
 Four channel detection, via two PMT’s and two extremely sensitive Leica HyD detectors (GaAsP based), together with resonant scanning provides high speed imaging.
 A CCD camera allows for brightfield and Dodt Gradient Contrast (DGC) for label free imaging and sample navigation.
 A stage and objective warmer facilitates numerous live cell imaging approaches such as FRET, FRAP, and photoconversion.
 A resonant imaging mode provides high speed scanning at up to 428 fps and there is automated tiling and image stitching.
 Oil, air and water immersion objective lenses are available.
+Software options include Navigator, FRAP, FRET.

 Widefield fluorescence